 Scroll Saw Words

-Much like the scroll saw signs, this one was quite popular.
+Much like the scroll saw signs, this one was quite a popular selling scroll saw project.
 Rather than in a sign type format, these scroll saw projects were just the word itself scrolled out and ready to hang or sit somewhere.

 Again, there is likely some research involved in finding out which words will sell the best.
 I think I saw “Love”, “Hope”, and “Family” just to name a few.
 The words of course are all in a nice unique style of font.
 So the actual font may be important as well for what is popular.
 (Note: The image “Love” is one I did for my wife for valentines day)